vuestorefront/vue-storefront/packages/core/docs/general/getting-started.md

 </code-block>
 </code-group>

-Once installed, you can use Vue Storefront CLU to set up the project with:
+Once installed, you can use Vue Storefront CLI to set up the project with:

 ```bash
 vsf init <project_name>